edwin-bluekite/cakephp-restkit/README.md

 **validOption():**

-validOption() validates the value of a parameter by checking if:
+validOption() only approves the value of a parameter if:
- * the parameter was actually passed in the URL
+ * the parameter is actually being used
- * a matching RestKitOption validation rule exist in the model
+ * a matching validation rule exist
  * the value passes the validation rule

     if ($this->RestKit->validOption('order')){